Dry Eye Syndrome

 - LASIK surgery: after which dry eye symptoms may last up to six months, or longer in rare cases.

-- Airborne contaminants: Exposure to dust, smoke, chemical fumes or vapors, or pollen.
+- Airborne contaminants: Exposure to dust, smoke, chemical fumes or vapours, or pollen.
 Dry Eye Syndrome is more prevalent in those cities with high levels of air pollution, for example New York or Los Angeles.

 - Contact lens wear: Though it can be difficult to determine the exact extent that contact lens wear contributes to dry eye problems, dry eye discomfort is a primary reason why people discontinue contact lens wear.